Here’s how to make your own V8 juice at home!

 Last week before my flight out to California I bought my first V8 juice.
 I paid $4.29 plus tax for it thanks to the lovely price gouging at JFK.
 It was a last ditch attempt to get some vegetables in a pretty lack luster airport dinner.

 I’ve had the craptastic tomato juice airlines carry before.
 Once as a “hmm, let me try that out since everyone on a plane seems to love this stuff” and many other times in the form a bloody mary after the upgrade list on Delta’s gate screens loving displayed MAT/G (<—that’s me and that’s a beautiful sight).
 To be blunt, it’s disgusting.
 I have a strong hatred towards jarred/canned tomato sauces and to me, that’s exactly what that stuff tastes like.
 So I had high hopes for the V8.

 Fast forward 3 hours later and somewhere over the plains of Kansas, I broke it open, asked for a glass of ice and tried it out.
-Not bad.
+First thought: “hmm, not bad at all.
+A bit vegetabl-y but I guess that’s the point”.
 It really is like drinking your vegetables, they don’t lie.
-But of course my immediate thought was “I can totally make this at home for a fraction of the cost and control the flavorings”.
+Of course my immediate thought was “I totally need to try making this at home and tweaking it to my flavor/spice liking”.

 So I did.

 When you pile up all the vegetables that eventually end up being gulped down in a glass, it’s pretty impressive.
 Or weird, depending on how you look at it.
 Yeah, I drank a onion.
 What of it?